Kravuar/jwt-auth-spring-boot-starter/README.md

 3. Replace the default `JWTAuthFilter` bean with a custom bean of the corresponding type if you need additional customization.

-4. Replace the default `PrincipalExtractor` bean with a custom bean of type Function<DecodedJWT, Object> that will be used to extract principal into authentication object.
+4. Replace the default `PrincipalExtractor` bean with a custom bean of type PrincipalExtractor that will be used to extract principal into authentication object.